Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

-Their recommendation for adults, and especially pregnant women, with both groups being at a greater risk, is not to exceed more than 3 servings per week, and as with infants, they should include more non-rice grains.
+Their recommendation for adults, and especially pregnant women, with both groups being at greater risk, is not to exceed more than three servings per week, and as with infants, they should include more non-rice grains.

 How to Avoid Arsenic in Rice

 In order to reduce arsenic amounts when preparing rice and rice-based products, Consumer Reports suggests taking the following steps:

 Arsenic, and its evil cousin, lead, can both be found in the water we drink, bathe in, and cook in.
 This is especially true if your home is connected to a non-public water system.
 To have your water tested, call your local health department or the Safe Drinking Water Hotline at 1-800-426-4791.

 2. Adjust Your Preparation Method

 The typical way Americans cook their rice is to let it boil and absorb the water it's cooked in, with the idea being this will allow the rice to retain more of its vitamins and nutrients.
 Unfortunately, this also allows the original amount of arsenic to remain in the rice.